soutoigor/api.ramdafuck/README.md

 # api.ramdafuck

-This is the API of the "Ramdafuck" application, a for fun project where people can post their RamdaFucks and comment on other RamdaFucks.
+This is the API of the "Ramdafuck" application, a "for-fun" project where people can post their RamdaFucks and comment on other RamdaFucks.
+You can use it with the [front-end](https://github.com/soutoigor/app.ramdafuck) application.

 ## Setup